markusressel/TutorialTooltip/README.md

     tutorialTooltipView.remove();

+on the respective view object.

-or (if you attached it to an activity) you can use a static method:
+Or (if you attached it to an activity) you can use a static method and remove it by its ID:

     TutorialTooltip.remove(activity, tutorialTooltipId);